 There is also provision for a second mixer after the reactor, enabling inline quenching to occur before the reaction products leave the cooled zone.

 What else will I need to use this new cooled tube reactor ?

-- You’ll need access to dry ice, and a supply of dry nitrogen.
+- You will need the Vapourtec cooled gas generator, access to dry ice, and a supply of dry nitrogen.

 - Your Vapourtec system may need upgrading to be compatible with the new module.